chm-dev/dialog/README.md

-This fork adds one additional dialog type called 'confirm'.
+This fork adds one additional dialog type called 'confirm' for win32.
 It shows buttons with "Yes" and "No".

 ```javascript